ArduPilot/ardupilot_wiki/copter/source/docs/auto-mode.rst

 Controls
 ========

 AUTO should be set-up as one of the :ref:`Flight Modes <flight-modes>` on the flight mode switch.

+You must arm your copter before you can engage AUTO mode.
+See :ref:`Arming the motors <arming_the_motors>` for details on how to arm your copter.

 If starting the mission while the copter is on the ground the pilot should ensure the throttle is down, then switch to the Auto flight mode,